 You can also give a dog supplement with quercetin.
 Or buy a quercetin supplement for humans.
 Assume the dosing recommendation is for a 150 lb human and adjust for your dog’s weight.

 Caution: Don’t use quercetin supplements long-term.
 Only give it for as long as is necessary.
 Do not give quercetin to dogs with kidney disease.

-Other Tips To Deal With Environmental Allergies In Dogs
+Other Tips For Environmental Allergies In Dogs

-You can also make some lifestyle changes to help your dog with environmental allergies …
+Here are some lifestyle changes to help your dog with environmental allergies …

 - Feed a fresh, raw diet to boost gut health and improve your dog’s natural immunity.